-UPDATE June 10, 2016: A federal appeals court ordered Kansas to register thousands of eligible voters who have been blocked from doing so.
+*UPDATE* On June 10, 2016, a federal appeals court ordered Kansas to register thousands of eligible voters who have been blocked from doing so.
 The state must begin registering them effective June 14.
 More here.

-UPDATE June 18, 2018: The U.S. District Court in Kansas City has ruled in our favor in Fish v.
+On June 18, 2018, the U.S. District Court in Kansas City has ruled in our favor in Fish v.
 Kobach.
 You can find the court's decision below and read our statement here.